 The Real Cu Chi Tunnels

-The Viet Cong troops living underground would work in the tunnels during the day and emerge in the evening.
+The Viet Cong troops living in the tunnels would work underground during the day and emerge in the evening.
 Under the cover of darkness the Viet Cong could engage in military maneuvers and also tend to their agricultural plots.
-In addition to the logistics issues already mentioned, the Viet Cong army also needed to grow their own food.
+As a result of the logistics issues, the Viet Cong army also needed to grow their own food.

 Well, I don’t have much to say here as the conclusion is pretty obvious.
 In the end, size doesn’t matter as much as the reason why you are fighting.
 This is the story of David and Goliath, although in the biblical story the only fatality was Goliath.
 Unfortunately, the death and destruction caused by the Vietnam war would reach gigantic proportions.